Garve/scikit-bonus/README.md

 [ARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average).
 It is often sufficient to just extract some simple date features from the DatetimeIndex and run a simple, even linear regression.
-These features can be the hour, the day of week, the week of the year or the month, among others.
+These features can be the hour, the day of the week, the week of the year, or the month, among others.

 Let us look at an example: